Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Proposed Method

 \subsubsection{Stochastic reformulation}

-This subsection reformulates the original MPC problem in \cref{eq:cost-function} as a stochastic optimization problem over perturbed control inputs and model parameters in \cref{eq:optimal_input_perturbed}.
-Like conventional MPPI, UMPPI considers perturbed inputs $\bfv_t\sim\calN(\bfu_t, \Sigma)$ where noise is applied to some initial inputs $\bfu_t$ as follows:
+This subsection reformulates the original MPC problem in \cref{eq:stochastic-cost-function} as an optimization problem over perturbed control inputs and model parameters in \cref{eq:optimal_input_perturbed}.
+Like conventional MPPI, UMPPI considers perturbed inputs $\bfv_t\sim\calN(\bfu_t, \Sigma)$ where Gaussian noise is applied to some initial inputs $\bfu_t$: